borkdude/jet/README.md

 before writing out to JSON, EDN, or Transit.

-- The interactive shell enables you to learn jet-lang and work out the correctness of query.
+- The interactive shell enables you to learn jet-lang and work out the correctness of a query.
 It can also be useful on servers where you want to inspect data, but don't have REPL.

 ## Installation